seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 #### Import SSL Certificate.
 PCF requires SSL termination at the load balancer.

+*__Wait A Tick!__* Do you intend to pass SSL termination thru the load balancer directly to the gorouters?
+If so, you can skip the step below and just check "Enable SSL Passthru" on the HTTPS Application Profile.

 _Navigate to Edge -> Manage –> Settings -> Certificates & set the following…_

 -	Green Plus button to Add Certificate